-While you may not look at the exterior of your home as much as the interior, your curb appeal can be something you hang your hat on as a homeowner.
+While you may not look at the exterior of your home as much as the interior, and it doesn’t affect energy efficiency, your curb appeal can be something you hang your hat on as a homeowner.
 When you pull up to the house, you want to see a beautiful home that you can be proud of.

-You can increase your curb appeal by manicuring your garden or adding new plants.
+For home improvement ideas, you can increase your curb appeal by manicuring your garden or adding new plants.
 If you have grass, lay some new lawn so that its precision and colour pops for passers-by.
-You could even paint your front door a different colour to add an edgy and modern feel to your home.
+You could even paint your front door or garage door a different colour to add an edgy and modern feel to your home.

 You spend so much time in your home, so why not make it a place you’re proud of?